AnyaLang/SBB_ML/README.md

 weighted avg       0.38      0.38      0.38       960

 The initial results suggest that the combination of Doc2Vec and Logistic Regression provides a baseline for understanding and classifying our text data.
 We further adding more features such as TF-IDF scores to improve the model's understanding of the text.

+We used the best parameters from our previous configuration for the model with TF-IDF matrix.

 The integration of TF-IDF features with Doc2Vec embeddings has improved the performance of our logistic regression model for text classification.
 The updated model achieved an accuracy of 43.125% on the test dataset.